-It took twenty eight years of testing for doctors to draw their first conclusion from a myriad of life-altering symptoms I’d experienced since birth.
+It took twenty eight years of testing for doctors to draw their first conclusion from a myriad of life-altering symptoms I’d experienced since birth, starting me on a path that would end with a diagnosis for a terminal illness.
 Nearly three decades would pass before any medical professional could offer an explanation for the mysterious aches, pains, and reactions I’d withstood since a child.
 From ages 28 to 32, I would finally rack up several diagnoses thanks to a team of physicians at Cedars-Sinai who were willing to think outside the box, encouraging my instincts and trusting my knowledge of my own body.

 Within a span of four years, I was diagnosed with Hashimotos, Dystautonomia – POTS, Mastocytocis, Vascular Ehlers-Danlos, Lupus, Sjögrens, and eventually, due to high dosage steroid treatment, Cushings.

-While all of these diagnoses affect my life and some even put it at risk, one of them greatly impacts my lifespan.
+While all of these diagnoses affect my life and some even put it at risk, one of them is a terminal illness.
 Most people with the subtype of Ehlers-Danlos that I have don’t survive their third decade due to arterial or organ rupture.

 The moment the geneticist revealed what would likely be my drastically shortened lifespan, a high pitch sound began ringing in my ears as if a bomb had exploded in front of me.
 Fragments of my life, like shards of broken glass, seemed to cover the floor of the conference room at the hospital.
 I always had a premonition that I would die before my time, but I never knew that validation could feel so heartbreaking.
 My vision instantly began to blur but then narrowed, closing in on a tunnel.
 Everyone I loved and every dream I had ever dared to hope for filled that tunnel.
 However, a light blazed at the end of it.
 My heart had stopped years back, so I had enough near death experience to recognize the “other side.”
 Immediately, a clock started ticking in the back of my head.
 It’s incessant ticking drowned out every other sound.